roytang/blog/content/post/2018/11/review-eternal.md

 **Lore and Aesthetics**

 Eternal's world is described as "Six Guns and Sorcery Combined", which means there's Gunslingers alongside magic users and shamans and such.
+There's a little bit of steampunk in there too, along with valkyries, yetis, centaurs, wisps, dinosaurs, radiants (basically magical aliens), grenadin (basically goblins), sentinels (basically giant robots), and a bunch of other stuff too.

 It's pretty fun, and the story is continuously being updated.
 Each monthly league and the occasional campaign or new card set represents a change in the story.
 Major characters are represented by powerful cards and often have multiple versions representing their stages of growth.
 A prime example is Icaria, the young Valkyrie captain who later becomes a rebellious keyword-souped Akroma-like avenger after witnessing her superior's misdeeds:

 ![Icaria, Valkyrie Captain](https://vignette.wikia.nocookie.net/eternalcardgame/images/6/6d/Icaria%2C_Valkyrie_Captain.png/revision/latest/scale-to-width-down/318?cb=20180307222958)